Modi calls for World Bank reform at G20 finance meet

 US Treasury Secretary Janet Yellen said on Thursday in Bengaluru it was "critical that they integrate work on global challenges into their core mission to sustain progress on these priorities".

-World Bank chief David Malpass earlier this month said he was stepping down a year early and on Thursday Washington nominated Indian-American former Mastercard CEO Ajay Banga as his successor.
+World Bank chief David Malpass this month said he was stepping down in June, a year early.

-Nominated by former US president Donald Trump, Malpass came under fire last year after he refused multiple times to say if he believed man-made emissions contributed to global warming.
+He had drawn fire for refusing multiple times to say if he believed man-made emissions contributed to global warming.

+On Thursday, Washington nominated Indian-American former Mastercard CEO Ajay Banga as his successor, drawing criticism over his corporate background and gender.

+"We don't need another World Bank president who will further corporate interests like fossil fuel and industrial agriculture," Friends of the Earth said.

-It was unclear if delegates in Bengaluru would manage to agree a joint statement, in particular because of differences over the Ukraine war.
-The last three meetings have failed to do so.
+It was unclear if delegates in Bengaluru would manage to agree on a joint statement, in particular because of differences over the Ukraine war, as has happened at similar gatherings in the past.

+Lindner and Le Maire said Germany and France wanted no weakening of the language used in a leaders' declaration in Indonesia in November that said "most members strongly condemned the war".

+"For a year we have been witnesses of this awful war in Ukraine started by Russia.
+And especially on a day like this, and at an occasion such as a G20 event, we need absolute clarity," Lindner said.

+Hosting a raft of Group of 20 meetings during its presidency this year puts India in an awkward position, as it has refused to condemn the invasion of Ukraine by its biggest arms supplier Russia.

-The International Monetary Fund said ahead of the meeting that around 15 percent of low-income countries are in debt distress and an additional 45 percent are at high risk.
+The International Monetary Fund said ahead of the meeting that around 15 percent of low-income countries were in debt distress and an additional 45 percent were at high risk.

+Lindner echoed calls by Yellen that China needed to "take responsibility" in restructuring poor nations' debts, and that development banks should not have to take a "haircut" on their loans as demanded by Beijing.

-The IMF said it was convening in Bengaluru a new Global Sovereign Debt Roundtable, in order to "pave the way for creditors, both public and private, and debtor countries to work together".
+The IMF said it was convening in Bengaluru a new Global Sovereign Debt Roundtable to "pave the way for creditors, both public and private, and debtor countries to work together".

 The G20's Common Framework for Debt Treatments has so far had limited success, largely on account of disagreements between China and other large creditor countries.

-Last week, UN Secretary General Antonio Guterres called on G20 countries to agree a $500 billion annual stimulus for its sustainable development agenda that could "cushion the impacts of current global crises on the global south".

-Discussions around green industry financing will be in focus after the European Commission laid out its Green Deal Industrial Plan earlier this month -- a move seen to counter the US Inflation Reduction Act.
+Discussions around green industry financing will be in focus after the European Commission laid out its Green Deal Industrial Plan this month -- a move seen as countering the US Inflation Reduction Act.

 Global tax reform could emerge as another point of conflict as plans for a global digital tax remain stalled in the absence of consensus between European nations and the United States.